tubearchivist/tubearchivist/CONTRIBUTING.md

 - Do respond to questions within a day or two so issues can progress.
 If the issue doesn't move forward due to a lack of response, we'll assume it's solved and we'll close it after some time to keep the list fresh.

 **Don't**:
 - Don't open *duplicates*, that includes open and closed issues.
+Also don't post the same issue on multiple platforms, that makes it unnecessarily hard for maintainers to keep up.
 - Don't open an issue for something that's already on the [roadmap](https://github.com/tubearchivist/tubearchivist#roadmap), this needs your help to implement it, not another issue.
 - Don't open an issue for something that's a [known limitation](https://github.com/tubearchivist/tubearchivist#known-limitations).
 These are *known* by definition and don't need another reminder.
 Some limitations may be solved in the future, maybe by you?
 - Don't overwrite the *issue template*, they are there for a reason.
 Overwriting that shows that you don't really care about this project.
 It shows that you have a misunderstanding how open source collaboration works and just want to push your ideas through.
 Overwriting the template may result in a ban.